singular-gpispace/framework/README.md

   ```bash
   hostname > loghostfile
   ```
-  On this machine then start the monitor, specifying a port number, where the monitor will receive information from GPI-Space.
+  On this machine, start the monitor, specifying a port number where the monitor will receive information from GPI-Space.
 The same port has to be specified in Singular in the field options.logport.
   ```bash
   ${install_ROOT}/gpispace/bin/gspc-monitor --port 9876
   ```